deadjakk/script-pit/README.md

 ```

 ## WebSocketCLI (wscli)
 Quick and dirty program written in rust to make arbitrary websocket requests.
+Note: Not fully featured in any way, that's why it is in this repo, also it currently only
+supports secure (ssl) ws sockets.

 Help Output:
 ```